AtjonTV/hisho/docs/topics/Templating.md

 We use the rust implementation of the [Shopify Liquid](https://shopify.github.io/liquid/) templating engine.
 To allow you the most customizable templating, we enabled all the standard filters.

-## Variable scopes
+## Variable scopes {id="variables_scopes"}

 We use three different scopes for different types of variables to be used in templates.
-With scope, we actually mean a object that has the variables as properties on it.
+With scope, we actually mean an object that has the variables as properties on it.

 Some scopes are always accessible and some are relative to the context in which the template is used.
-For example, the `arg` scope is only available within the Process object of an Command.
+For example, the `arg` scope is only available within the Process object of a Command.

 | Scope | Available in                              | Description                                                                                                                                   |
 |-------|-------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|